azamsharpschool/machine-learning-aiml-aais/AAIS-312/resources/deep-learning-activation-and-loss-functions.md

 # 🎓 Deep Learning for Beginners: Activation and Loss Functions

+This guide is written in simple language to help you understand how neural networks work.
+We will explain each concept step-by-step with examples and code you can try.

+---

 ## 🌟 What You Will Learn

 * What is a neuron in a neural network?